Undergraduate Course: MEarthSci field training (GESC11004)

 |Additional Information (Assessment)

 Field Note Book: This book should contain complete and legible notes that form a record of your scientific activities during the field course.
 Effective use of field notes is an essential part of the training on this course and field observations must be recorded accurately and clearly, remembering to include times, and place names.
+All sketches must be clear, with labels, title, scale and direction.
 The notes should cover your research as well as other activities undertaken during the course.
 If samples are collected, a record of all sample bag numbers, as well as details of the sample locations should be made.
-Notes on the equipment used should also be made, and there should be records of the initial analysis of data sets, and the development of ideas during evening work at the field centre.
+Notes on the equipment used should also be made, and there should be records of the initial analysis of data sets, and the development of ideas during evening work.
 Although most of you will wish to make photographic records, it is expected that where ever possible use will be made of annotated field sketches, diagrams and maps.
 Photographs do not replace field sketches; they are complementary.

 |No Exam Information